Tremirre/event-sun-effects-remover/README.md

 ## 📁 Project Structure

-├── .vscode/ # VSCode project settings
-├── data-prep/ # Scripts for preparing datasets
+- `data-prep/` # Scripts for preparing datasets
-├── src/ # Core model, training, and evaluation code ├── *.ipynb # Jupyter notebooks for experiments and analysis ├── *.sh # Shell scripts for training and testing
+- `src/` # Core model, training, and evaluation code
+- `*.ipynb` # Jupyter notebooks for experiments and analysis
+- `*.sh` # Shell scripts for training and testing
+- `requirements.txt` # Core dependencies for both data preparation and training
-├── requirements.txt # Core dependencies
+- `requirements.prod.txt` # Core dependencies for model training and inference
-├── Dockerfile # Docker configuration
+- `Dockerfile` # Docker configuration
-├── setup.sh # Setup utility for environment and configs
+- `setup.sh` # Setup utility for environment and configs